+Norbert Bus Université Paris-Est, Laboratoire d'Informatique Gaspard-Monge, Equipe A3SI, ESIEE Paris. busn@esiee.fr Shashwat Garg IIT Delhi garg.shashwat@gmail.com

-- 1 Université Paris-Est, Laboratoire d'Informatique Gaspard-Monge. busn@esiee.fr - Indian Institute of Technology, Delhi.
-2 garg.shashwat@gmail.com - 3 Laboratoire d'Informatique Gaspard-Monge, Université Paris-Est, Equipe A3SI, ESIEE Paris. mustafan@esiee.fr - 4 Computer Science Department, New York University, Abu Dhabi. saurabh.ray@nyu.edu
+Nabil H. Mustafa[†] Université Paris-Est, Laboratoire d'Informatique Gaspard-Monge, Equipe A3SI, ESIEE Paris. mustafan@esiee.fr Saurabh Ray Computer Science, New York University, Abu Dhabi. saurabh.ray@nyu.edu

-- Abstract
+Abstract

 Over the past several decades there has been steady progress towards the goal of polynomial-time approximation schemes (PTAS) for fundamental geometric combinatorial optimization problems.
-A foremost example is the geometric hitting set problem: given a set P of points and a set $\mathcal{D}$ of geometric objects, compute the minimum-sized subset of P that hits all objects in $\mathcal{D}$ .
-For the case where $\mathcal{D}$ is a set of disks in the plane, a PTAS was finally achieved in 2010, with a surprisingly simple algorithm based on local-search.
-Since then, local-search has turned out to be a powerful algorithmic approach towards achieving good approximation ratios for geometric problems (for geometric independent-set problem, for dominating sets, for the terrain guarding problem and several others).
+A foremost example is the geometric hitting set problem: given a set P of points and a set D of geometric objects, compute the minimum-sized subset of P that hits all objects in D. For the case where D is a set of disks in the plane, the 30-year quest for a PTAS, starting from the seminal work of Hochbaum [23], was finally achieved in 2010 [27].
+Surprisingly, the algorithm to achieve the PTAS is simple: local-search.
+In particular, the algorithm starts with any hitting set, and iteratively tries to decrease its size by trying to replace some k points by k - 1 points; call such an algorithm a (k, k - 1)-local search algorithm.